thangld8/smart-travel-api/README.md

 npm start
 ```

-- `I only have 1 environment so the default enviroment is: development`
+- `I only have 1 environment so the default environment is: development`

 ## Travel around